devvyn/Devvyn.github.io/_drafts/play/philips-hue-getting-started.md

     {'username': 'cV4mAIgcdlY4vgXfpCjlk0eS9gqvYTThwZfugxQO'}

 Splendid!

+### Interacting with a light

 Can I turn my light strip orange?
 We'll need to find a way to identify it.
 Let's get list of lights, and a basic filter search, by name.

 ```python